hgschmie/queequeg/README.md

 # QUEEQUEG - A Singularity Web hook debugger

-Received Singularity webhook notifications and prints them on the console.
+Receives Singularity webhook notifications and prints them on the console.

 ## Setup